nytimes/drone-openapi/.github/CONTRIBUTING.md

 ## License

-Unless otherwise noted, the Drone-GAE source files are distributed under the Apache 2.0-style license found in the LICENSE file.
+Unless otherwise noted, `drone-openapi` is distributed under the Apache 2.0-style license found in the LICENSE file.